 Housing Authority of the City of Cocoa has 327 units (Elderly and Family)

-Public Housing waiting list is currently open on a limited basis:
+Public Housing waiting list is currently closed.

 Application for Housing (PDF)